client9/misspell/README.md

 zebra
 ```

-Only print the corrected text to stdout:
+Only print the corrected text to `stdout`:

 ```bash
 $ echo "zeebra" | misspell -w -q